go717franciswang/flaming-octo-robot/README.md

 ## TODO
 - [x] if we were to represent the state of chart data as state of modal in http://rigsomelight.com/2013/07/18/clojurescript-core-async-todos.html, the state can contain data from all sources, and only one source will be visible at a given moment. furthermore, one async channel can trigger the moving visibility from one source to another, and another channel that requests data from server
 - [x] working prototype
+- [ ] reduce the memory usage, it should stabilize instead of constantly rising
 - [ ] call ```build_chart_from_js``` function in js
 - [ ] cljs tests
 - [ ] make it into a library so other cljs can use it